 Driver for outputting waypoint co-ordinates (single targets, single lines, or pipelines) to a Dynamic Positioning (DP) system.

-It's a driver with user-interface and therefore always present in the Windows task bar, when on-line.
+This is a driver with user-interface and is therefore always present in the Windows task bar, when on-line.

 The output can be triggered manually or automatically.

 |Driver||Waypoints - NMEA||Interface Type||Serial / TCP/IP||Driver Class Type|

 Most DP systems will use RS-422 for serial interfacing so it is strongly advised to use a proper RS-232 to RS422 when interfaced to a serial port of Qinsy.

 If the waypoints are not properly arriving in the DP, then please check that:

 -The proper RS-232 to RS422 convertor is used.

 -The baud rate was set properly, most systems still use 4800 baud.

 -The proper transmitting interval was selected, e.g 0.1 or higher.